-AIG, American Funds, AXA, Banner, BlackRock, BNP, Covr, Crump, Federated, Fidelity Advisors, First Trust, Franklin, Great American, Global Atlantic, Hartford, Highland Capital, HSBC, Invesco, Jackson National, John Hancock, JP Morgan, Lincoln Financial, Mainstay, MFS, Nationwide, New York Life, One America, Pacific Life, Paychex, PIMCO, Principal, Prudential, Putnam, Symetra, Transamerica, Wells Fargo.
+AIG, American Funds, AXA, Banner, BlackRock, BNP, Covr, Crump, Federated, Fidelity Advisors, First Trust, Franklin, Great American, Global Atlantic, Hartford, Highland Capital, HSBC, Invesco, Jackson National, John Hancock, JP Morgan, Lincoln Financial, Mainstay, MFS, Nationwide, New York Life, One America, Pacific Life, Paychex, PIMCO, Principal, Protective Life, Prudential, Putnam, Symetra, Transamerica, Wells Fargo.

 A. UnionBanc Investment Services® Commission & Fee Schedule

 B. Investment Services Agreement

 C. Portfolio Connection Account & Services Disclosure and Supplemental Agreement